Promptable Game Models: Text-Guided Game Simulation via Masked Diffusion Models: Related Work

 \subsection{Sequential data generation with diffusion models}

 In prior work, sequential data generation was mainly addressed with auto-regressive formulations combined with adversarial~\cite{kwon2019predicting} or variational~\cite{fortuin2020gp,babaeizadeh2018stochastic} generative models.
-Recently, diffusion models have emerged as a promising solution to this problem leading to impressive results in multiple applications such as audio~\cite{kong2020diffwave,lam2022bddm,chen2021wavegrad,leng2022binauralgrad} and video synthesis~\cite{ho2022video,ho2022imagenvideo,singer2022makeavideo}, language modeling~\cite{dieleman2022cdcd}, and human motion synthesis \cite{zhang2022motiondiffuse,dabral2022mofusion}.
+Recently, diffusion models have emerged as a promising solution to this problem leading to impressive results in multiple applications such as audio~\cite{kong2020diffwave,lam2022bddm,chen2021wavegrad,leng2022binauralgrad} and video synthesis~\cite{ho2022video,ho2022imagenvideo,singer2022makeavideo,blattmann2023videoldm}, language modeling~\cite{dieleman2022cdcd}, and human motion synthesis \cite{zhang2022motiondiffuse,dabral2022mofusion}.
 Following this methodological direction~\cite{tashiro2021csdi}, introduces a score-based diffusion model for imputing missing values in time series.
-They introduce a training procedure based on masks that simulates missing data.
-This approach motivates our choice of a similar masking strategy to generate the unknown environment states.
+They introduce a training procedure based on masks that simulate missing data.
+This approach motivates our choice of a similar masking strategy to model the conditions entailed by the given prompt and generate the unknown environment states.
 In this work, we show that mask-based training is highly effective in modeling geometric properties together with textual data modalities.